 Note: The mentioned number of working days has been estimated as being sufficient/feasible for the envisaged volume of work to be completed successfully and is proposed as a guideline for the duration of the assignment.
 It cannot and shall not be used as a criterion for the completion of work/assignment.
-The provision of envisaged deliverables approved by the UN Women WILG Programme Analyst, Programme Officer on Women, Peace and Security and Project Officer on Gender Equality in Peacebuilding shall be the only criteria for the international consultant's work being completed and eligible for payment/s.
+The provision of envisaged deliverables approved by the UN Women Programme Analyst shall be the only criteria for the national consultant's work being completed and eligible for payment/s.